1979 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1979-S Proof DCAM Susan B Anthony Dollar Value

 The 1979-S Proof DCAM Susan B. Anthony Dollar comes in two distinct varieties.
-Type 1 features a “Filled S” mint mark, while Type 2 has a “Clear S” mint mark.
-All proof Susan B. Anthony dollars are Deep Cameo (DCAM), with the Type 2 Clear S being the more sought-after variety among collectors.
+Type 1 features a “Filled S” mintmark that appears nearly blob-like due to a worn die, while Type 2 has a sharp “Clear S” mintmark with distinct serifs.
+All proof SBA dollars exhibit Deep Cameo (DCAM) characteristics — strong contrast between mirror-like flat fields and frosted raised design elements — making them visually striking collector pieces.

 1979-S Type 1 Proof DCAM Susan B Anthony Dollar Value

-The San Francisco Mint produced 3,677,175 proof coins in 1979, with Type 1 specimens characterized by a “Filled S” mintmark that appears nearly blob-like and lacks well-defined serifs, resulting from a worn die used earlier in the production year.
+The San Francisco Mint produced 3,677,175 proof coins in 1979.
+Type 1 specimens are identified by their “Filled S” mintmark, which appears nearly blob-like and lacks well-defined serifs — this resulted from a worn die used earlier in the production year.

-Type 1 proof sets are worth around $8 to $10 in standard condition, though individual Type 1 proof dollars have an estimated base value of $6.18 or more.
-In premium grades, values increase substantially, with PR70 specimens valued around $47.
-The auction record for a PR70 example reached $719 in August 2001, demonstrating collector interest in flawless proof specimens.
+Type 1 proof sets are worth around $8 to $10 in standard condition, with individual Type 1 proof dollars carrying an estimated base value of around $6 or more.
+In premium grades, values increase substantially, with PR70 (a perfect proof grade) specimens valued around $47.
+The auction record for a PR70 example reached $719 in August 2001, demonstrating that even the more common proof type has eager collectors at the highest grades.

 1979-S Type 1 Proof DCAM Susan B Anthony Dollar Price/Grade Chart